Should you file a patent application?

 How to patent a product: the initial patent preparation and filing

 Jotting down a list of new features, while helpful, is not enough.
-You should rank or prioritize those features so that your patent attorney can write meaningful claims that capture the essence of your invention.
+You should rank or prioritize those features.
+This will provide meaningful guidance in writing claims that capture the essence of your invention.
 If had to distill your product down to the lowest number of core features, what would they be?
-What product features would be secondary and less important?
+What product features would be secondary and so forth?

 This question touches upon a few different issues.
-If the question is whether it is safe to disclose your product after filing a patent application, then the answer is yes.
-Showing or selling your product while patent-pending will not hurt your chances of getting a patent.
-Also, it may be impractical to wait until a patent is granted before receiving raising capital.
+If you’re asking whether it is safe to disclose your product after filing a patent application, then the answer is generally yes.
+Selling your patent-pending product will not hurt your chances of getting an allowance.
+Also, it may be impractical to wait until your product is patented before receiving raising capital.

 Make sure you do not publicly disclose any new features which have not been covered in your pending patent application.
 You should consider filing a new provisional application or a continuation-in-part (CIP) application to cover your new product features.